 These shoes tend to have thicker rubber for both durability and stiffness.
 When you first start climbing your feet aren't strong enough to make use of a softer shoe.
 As well, when you start you will tend to drag your toes and the extra rubber will help your shoes last until you develop better footwork.
 Beginner shoes have gotten a lot better over the last few years so you will be able to work up fairly far in the grades with your first shoes.

 La Sportiva Tarantula

-Short, hard and steep.
+Short, hard, and steep.
 This generally sums up what bouldering is.
 Routes are often less than 15 feet high, the beta is complicated and the problems are usually overhanging.
-So to excel at this type of climbing, a shoe benefits from being downturned.
+So to excel at this type of climbing, shoe benefits from being downturned.
 When seen from the side, the shoe looks like a banana.
 The downturn puts the weight on your toes.
-Shoes good for bouldering also have extra rubber on the top of the toe and up the back of the heal to facilitate toe and heel hooks.
+Shoes good for bouldering also have extra rubber on the top of the toe and up the back of the heel to facilitate toe and heel hooks.
 You aren't so much standing on the holds as you are using your toes to propel yourself up the wall and almost grip the holds to pull yourself in like a second set of hands.
 When fitting bouldering shoes, a slight curl of the toes can be of benefit but I would only suggest this if you are already climbing fairly hard problems.

 Great Bouldering Shoes:

 Scarpa Instinct VS